 Hopefully you’ll find some great hotel deals through one of these sites!
 Good luck!

-Unique Accommodations can be found through AirBnB and Boston Hostels but can also be found through Homeaway and VRBO.
+Unique Accommodations can be found through AirBnB but can also be found through Homeaway and VRBO.
 Both sites include apartments, condos, and more available to rent for the weekend, week, or even longer!
 Renting someone’s place is a great options for families and groups looking to save money because less hotel rooms are needed and more space would be available.

 Also, apartment rentals may have a kitchen and other nice perks to help save money on eating out, laundry, and more.
 You may end up paying more upfront on accommodations, but may end up saving more by cooking meals in the kitchen instead of eating out three times a day.